jasontanx/capstone-project-machine-learning/README.md

 - To draft relevant and valid recommendations for the relevant authorities.

 # Methodology
-## What methodology was use to carry out the project?
+## What methodology was used to carry out the project?
 - “CRoss-Industry Standard Process for Data Mining” or CRISP-DM methodology
 - Frequently used for data science projects and is the standard data mining methodology used to obtain useful information from the dataset
 - 6 stages invovled in CRISP-DM